-An incomplete grade is given only when a student whose course work is satisfactory has, for reasons acceptable to the instructor, been unable to complete the work.
+An incomplete grade is given only when a student whose course work is satisfactory and had circumstances outside of their control, preventing them from completing the work.
 The incomplete is to be made up 75 days after the term ends.
 If a grade change is not submitted to the registrar's office by the deadline, the incomplete becomes a failing grade.